right-rating/root/right_review_codebase/README.md

 # Final Project - Right Review

-Right Revieew is our website to provide "right" ways to rate an website.
+Right Review is our website to provide "right" ways to rate an website.

 ## Description